seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Exit*

 **PISANIA**
-Thou bid’st me to my loss: for true to thee
+Thou bid'st me to my loss: for true to thee
 Were to prove false, which I will never be,
 To him that is most true.
 To Milford go,
 And find not her whom thou pursuest.
 Flow, flow,
 You heavenly blessings, on her!
-This fool’s speed
+This fool's speed
-Be cross’d with slowness; labour be his meed!
+Be cross'd with slowness; labour be his meed!

 *Exit*

 ### SCENE VI.
 Wales.
 Before the cave of Belarius.

-*Enter IMOGEN, in boy ‘s clothes*
+*Enter IMOGEN, in boy 's clothes*

 **IMOGEN**
-If any thing that’s civil, speak; if savage,
+If any thing that's civil, speak; if savage,
 Take or lend.
 Ho!
 No answer?
-Then I’ll enter.
+Then I'll enter.
 Best draw my sword: and if mine enemy
-But fear the sword like me, he’ll scarcely look on’t.
+But fear the sword like me, he'll scarcely look on't.
 Such a foe, good heavens!

 *Exit, to the cave*